Gradient

 Who is funding the Tarbell Fellowship?

-A full list of Tarbell's donors can be found here.
+A full list of Tarbell’s donors can be found here.
 Our donors do not have any involvement in selecting which fellows we fund, and do not review or influence the content, conclusions, or framing of any of the fellows’ stories.
 You can read more about our commitment to editorial independence here.
-If you’d like to support our journalists with a contribution of any amount, you can make a gift here or get in touch.
+If you’d like to support our work with a contribution of any amount, you can make a gift here or get in touch.

 Logistics